FidelityInternational/cicimages-tools/exercises/IaC/ansible/roles/README.md

 - `source ./bin/env`
 - `cd ./exercises/IaC/ansible/roles`

 run `cic up` to bring up all the test infrastructure and support files required to complete this exercise.
-To stop and reset this infrastructure run ``
+To stop and reset this infrastructure run `cic down`

 ## Setting the Scene
 The following playbook contains two plays.
 The first installs tomcat and the second installs [Eclipse Jetty](https://www.eclipse.org/jetty/), both of which are Java based web application containers.
 Both of the `jetty-server` and `tomcat-server` hosts referenced in the Playbook are real and can be connected to via the `cic connect` command.
 E.g. `cic connect tomcat-server`.